vrizzi/styleguide/JavaScript.md

 ### Reserved words

-* Do not use [reserved words](http://es5.github.io/#x7.6.1) as keys.
-They can cause problems in older IE versions.
+* Avoid using [reserved words](http://es5.github.io/#x7.6.1) as keys.
+They can cause problems in older IE versions if not wrapped within quotes.

 ```js
 // Bad